CiscoSE/partial-sync-from/README.md

 # Partial sync from

-Action example that performs a partial sync from to a given device from Cisco NSO.
+Action example that performs a partial sync-from on a given device from Cisco NSO.

 ## Usage example